thelastpickle/cassandra/src/java/org/apache/cassandra/db/compaction/UnifiedCompactionStrategy.md

 UCS accepts these compaction strategy parameters:

+* `override_ucs_config_for_vector_tables` Allows different configurations for vector and non-vector tables.
+When set to `true`, if a table has a column of `VectorType`, the "vector" parameters will be used instead of the regular parameters.
+For example, `vector_min_sstable_size` will be used, and `min_sstable_size` will be ignored.
+  The default value is `false` which disables this feature.
 * `scaling_parameters` A list of per-level scaling parameters, specified as L*f*, T*f*, N, or an integer value specifying $w$ directly.
 If more levels are present than the length of this list, the last value is used for all higher levels.
 Often this will be a single parameter, specifying the behaviour for all levels of the